Dhimitër Shuteriqi: Life

 Shuteriqi attended the secondary school in Korça.
 He studied at the University of Grenoble and Lyon in France and taught school in Elbasan in 1942–1943.
 Shuteriqi began writing in the 1930s and was to become an influential literary historian during the socialist period.
 He was a member of parliament for many years, president of the Albanian League of Writers and Artists (ALWA) from 1950 to 1973, and a member of the Academy of Sciences from 1973.
 As chairman of the ALWA, he participated in the Albanian Congress of Orthography of 1972 and was one of the signatories.
 Shuteriqi is remembered for his research in literature, history, and folklore, in particular for his standard histories and anthologies of Albanian literature.
 Among his works are Shkrimet shqipe në vitet 1332–1850 (Albanian Writing in the Years 1332–1850), Tirana 1976, Autorë dhe tekste (Authors and Texts), Tirana 1977, and Historia e letërsisë shqiptare (History of Albanian Literature), Tirana 1983.

 Shuteriqi was also author of prose and poetry.
 His first poetry was named Kosova and was published in the Kosova newspaper of Albanian community of Constanța, Romania, in 1933.
 He was inspired by Romanticism (Victor Hugo, Lamartine, De Vigny, Byron, etc.) until 1943 when he switched to Realism, and later Socialist Realism.

 His two-volume Çlirimtarët (The Liberators), Tirana 1952 and 1955, the first post-World War II Albanian novel, painted a picture of the squalor and sufferings of the peasants before the "liberation", and also of the rise of class consciousness among them.
 It helped set the rather sluggish pace of socialist realism in the 1950s.

+Personal life and death

+In 1940, Shuteriqi met writer Mynever Fisco and they married in Elbasan.
+They had three children, two daughters and a son.
+As two writers and intellectuals, they understood each other well in the path they had taken to continue life even though they were 9 years apart.

+Shuteriqi was the grandfather of Albanian politician and author Ben Blushi.

+He died in Tirana, on 22 July 2003, at the age of 87.